pivotal/docs-tap/getting-started/consume-services.hbs.md

     It might take a moment or two for the claim to report `Ready: True`.

-Behind the scenes, the creation of the claim triggers the on-demand creation of a Helm release of the Bitnami RabbitMQ Helm chart.
+In the background, the creation of the claim triggers the on-demand creation of a Helm release of the Bitnami RabbitMQ Helm chart.
 Credentials and connectivity information required to connect to the RabbitMQ cluster are formatted according to the [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec) and stored in a `Secret` in your namespace.

-However, as an app developer you don't need to<!--฿ |must| is preferred or, better, rephrase as an imperative. ฿--> worry about what's<!--฿ Avoid a contraction if it is too colloquial or awkward or uncommonly used. ฿--> going on behind the scenes.
+As an application developer you don't need to know what's happening in the background.
-Tanzu Application Platform promotes a strong separation of concerns between service operators, who are responsible for managing service instances for the platform, and app developers, who just<!--฿ Avoid uses that suggest a task is simple. ฿--> want to use those service instances with their application workloads.
+Tanzu Application Platform promotes a strong separation of concerns between service operators, who are responsible for managing service instances for the platform, and application developers, who want to use those service instances with their application workloads.
-The class and claims abstractions work in service of that separation of concerns.
+The class and claims abstractions enable that separation of concerns.
-App operators and developers create claims and service operators do whatever work is necessary to<!--฿ Consider deleting this or replacing it with the shorter |you must|. ฿--> fulfil them.
+Application operators and developers create claims and service operators help to fulfil them.

 Now that you have a claim for a RabbitMQ service instance, you can bind it to your application workloads.